The Township maintains two separate and distinct Sewer Systems.

 - Pipes and Culverts Underneath Roadways: The owner of the road assumes responsibility for these facilities.
 On private roads, or on newer plans where the roads have not yet been accepted by the Township, it is the homeowners’ or developer’s responsibility.
-On public roads, it is the responsibility of either the Township or the State.
+On public roads, it is the responsibility of either the Township, County, or State.

-- Catch Basins: The owner of the road along which catch basins are situated is responsible for maintaining them.
+- Catch Basins: The owner of the road along which catch basins are situated is responsible for their maintenance.
 That could be either the Township, PennDOT, the plan developer, or the owners of a private roadway or parking lot where basins are installed.

-- Detention Facilities: Detention ponds in residential plans are typically the responsibility of the neighborhood’s homeowners association.
+- Detention Facilities: Detention ponds in residential plans are typically the responsibility of the neighborhood’s homeowners' association.
 Detention facilities in non-residential areas are normally the responsibility of the private establishments they serve.
-Developers are typically responsible for detention pond maintenance in newly developing plans until they are turned over to the homeowners association.
+Developers are responsible for detention pond maintenance in newly developing plans until they are turned over to the homeowners' association.

 The Green Edge